Rangers oust Hurricanes 6-2 in Game 7, reach Eastern finals

 Max Domi also scored a late goal for the Hurricanes.

-But Carolina lost top-line rookie forward Seth Jarvis to a first-period injury after a jarring high hit from Jacob Trouba, and then lost goaltender Antti Raanta to an apparent right-leg injury in the second period in an all-around rough night.
+Carolina lost top-line rookie forward Seth Jarvis to a first-period injury after a jarring high hit from Jacob Trouba, and then lost goaltender Antti Raanta to an apparent right leg injury in the second period in an all-around rough night.
 Raanta had 16 saves before his injury, while rookie Pyotr Kochetkov allowed three goals on 12 shots in relief.

 “Tonight was kind of just some bounces, everyone wasn’t quite there, including myself,” Carolina captain Jordan Staal said.
 “An unfortunate way to end the series — season.”

 Carolina’s playoff success had leaned on its home-ice advantage, backed by a rowdy crowd.
-But its inability to win a single road game in the postseason only shrunk the Hurricanes’ margin for error and turned winning at home into an absolute necessity to keep playing.
+But its inability to win a single road game in the postseason only shrunk the Hurricanes’ margin for error and turned winning at home into a necessity to keep playing.

 As a result, the first and only home stumble proved fatal, a crushing end to a season that saw the division winner, with the third-best record in the NHL, set franchise records for regular-season wins (54) and points (116) with aspirations of winning its second Cup.